TobiasMelen/next-dev-https/README.md

 ## Usage

 Install `next-dev-https` from npm with any package manager into your existing next project.
 Run `next-dev-https` instead of `next dev` to use this server.
-It works very similar to the regular next dev with two extra possible parameters:
+It works identically to the regular next dev with two extra optional parameters:

 - `--qr/-q` Print a phone scannable QR code of your dev server's local network url on startup and `q` or `Q` press.
 - `--https/-s` Generate and use a self signed https certificate for the dev server.